top of page

 Family Owned and Operated Since 1984

 Just a few years later, Dieter began producing some of the same premium wine grapes that would help earn Oregon international acclaim.
 While local wineries were eager to buy his fruit, he always reserved a portion to experiment and learn the craft of winemaking himself.
+He developed a winemaking philosophy grounded in land stewardship, varietal purity, and minimal intervention — now expressed through our estate in the Lower Long Tom AVA, one of Oregon’s most dynamic new wine regions.
 In 1994, High Pass Winery celebrated its first commercial crush—and we’ve been producing award-winning wines ever since.

 Looking Forward